Dylan-Trevor-Rowe/Sickest-Minds-/README.md

 #Installation
 This app was created with create-react-app.
 Dependencies: npm

-Clone the repo by running git clone in the terminal Run cd Sickest-Minds- to move into the project repo Run npm install to set up the react app
+Clone the repo by running git clone in the terminal. git clone git@github.com:Dylan-Trevor-Rowe/Sickest-Minds-.git (the full comand to paste)
+Run cd Sickest-Minds- to move into the project repo Run npm install to set up the react app
 If you don't already have json-server, run npm install json-server